 - Fighting the good fight of faith is to keep our heart firmly established and devoted to Yahuwah’s great salvation (Hebrews 2:1-3).

-- Fighting the good fight of faith is to hold tightly to our profession of faith, without wavering (Hebrews 10:23).
+- Fighting the good fight of faith is to hold tightly to our profession of faith, without wavering, declaring the goodness of God to the lost and discouraged (Hebrews 10:23).

 - Fighting the good fight of faith is to believe Yahuwah’s Word is faithful and trustworthy, even unto death (Revelation 12:11).